Log into your club account and select the Create a Registration Form option at the top of your home page.

 - Contact Email – So registrants know who to contact regarding registration questions and changes.

-If you have previously created a registration form for an event that has many of the same settings as the one you are making now, you can choose to copy settings from a previous form.
-This option is pictured below.
-Selecting either of these will show a list of previous registrations to choose from.
+If you have previously created a registration form for an event that has many of the same settings as the one you are making now, you can choose to copy settings from a previous form, or you can choose to copy a “shared template” from another Zone4 user.

 Once you have filled in all the relevant information select Create Form at the bottom of your page (pictured below).